How to Create a Table in SQL Server using Python

 Step 1: Install the Pyodbc package

-If you haven’t already done so, install the Pyodbc package in Python using this command (under Windows):
+If you haven’t already done so, install the Pyodbc package using this command:

 pip install pyodbc

-You may refer to this guide for the instructions to install a package in Python using PIP.
+You may refer to the following guide for the instructions to install a package in Python using PIP.

 Step 2: Connect Python to SQL Server

-You may use this template to perform the connection (if needed, you can check the following guide for the full steps to connect Python to SQL Server):
+You may use this template to perform the connection (here is a guide for the full steps to connect Python to SQL Server):

 import pyodbc